 Abstract

-We study competing-mechanism games under exclusive competition: principals first simultaneously post mechanisms, after which agents simultaneously choose to participate and communicate with at most one principal.
-In this setting, which is common to competing-auction and competitive-search applications, we develop two complete-information examples that question the relevance of the folk theorems for competing-mechanism games documented in the literature.
-The first example shows that there can exist pure-strategy equilibria in which some principal obtains a payoff below her min-max payoff, computed over all principals' decisions.
-Thus folk-theoremlike results may have to involve a bound on principals' payoffs that depends on the spaces of messages available to the agents, and not only on the players' actions.
-The second example shows that even this nonintrinsic approach is misleading when agents' participation decisions are strategic: there can exist incentive-feasible allocations in which principals obtain payoffs above their min-max payoffs, computed over arbitrary spaces of mechanisms, but which cannot be supported in equilibrium.
+In competing-mechanism games under exclusivity, principals simultaneously post mechanisms, and agents then simultaneously participate and communicate with at most one principal.
+In this setting, we develop two complete-information examples that question the folk theorems established in the literature.
+In the first example, there exist equilibria in which some principal obtains less than her min-max payoff, computed over all players' actions.
+Thus folk theorems must involve bounds on principals' payoffs that depend on the messages available to the agents, and not only on the players' actions.
+The second example shows that even this nonintrinsic approach is misleading: there exist incentive-feasible allocations in which principals obtain more than their min-max payoffs, computed over arbitrary spaces of mechanisms, but which cannot be supported in equilibrium.
+Key to these results is the standard requirement that agents' participation and communication decisions are tied together.

 Item Type: Article